andrewchungxam/EurekaBotGuides/guides/local_build_and_deploy.md

 1. In VS Code, open the project located at `src/start_here/EurekaBot` - this will be our baseline for our QnA bot

-1. Copy the .bot file in the bot source code you download in the previous step into the root of this project
+1. Copy the .bot file in the bot source code you downloaded from the portal in the previous step into the root of the cloned git project
     - the .bot file contains several configuration keys needed by the bot to run
+    - if you have trouble finding the file, sort the downloaded files by Type, it should be the only "Bot File"; also, Azure will have named this file whatever you named your bot

-1. In the `appsettings.json` file, specify the path to the `.bot` file you just copied over as well as the bot file secret
+1. In the `appsettings.json` file, you need to specify the path to the `.bot` file you just copied over as well as the bot file secret
-    - you can find the bot file path and secret in the __Application settings__ of web bot in the Azure Portal
+    - you can find the needed values (ie. the botFilePath and the botFileSecret) in the __Application settings__ of the web bot in the Azure Portal
 	<br/><img src="../screens/application_settings_bot_info.jpg" />
 	example:
 	```